merlinyx/mujoco/doc/computation.rst

 Derivatives
 -----------

-MuJoCo's entire computational pipline and uniquely -- its constraint solver -- are analytically differentiable.
+MuJoCo's entire computational pipeline and uniquely -- its constraint solver -- are analytically differentiable.
 Writing efficient implementations of these derivatives is a long term goal of the development team.
 Analytic derivatives of the smooth dynamics with respect to velocity are already in place and power the :ref:`implicit integrator<geIntegration>`.